A Gift from the Integration of Discriminative and Diffusion-based Generative Learning: Boundary Refinement Remote Sensing Semantic Segmentation: Related Work

 \subsection{Diffusion-Based Generative Models}

 In recent years, diffusion models have garnered widespread attention due to their powerful image generation capabilities.
-Some research has begun to incorporate diffusion models into segmentation tasks \cite{tokerSatSynthAugmentingImageMask2024},\cite{tianDiffuseAttendSegment2024},\cite{zhuUnleashingPotentialDiffusion2024}.
-For example, Baranchuk et al. \cite{baranchukLabelEfficientSemanticSegmentation2022} discovered that intermediate activations in the reverse diffusion process of image generation can effectively capture pixel-level semantic representations for semantic segmentation. \cite{wollebDiffusionModelsImplicit2022},\cite{amitSegDiffImageSegmentation2022} explored the implementation of diffusion models in segmentation tasks from a binary segmentation perspective.
-Additionally, studies such as \cite{zhaoUnleashingTexttoImageDiffusion2023}, \cite{wuDiffuMaskSynthesizingImages2023}, and \cite{liOpenvocabularyObjectSegmentation2023} have discovered implicitly aligned image-text representations in pretrained diffusion models and explored their applications in semantic segmentation tasks.
-However, from the perspective of overall segmentation metrics, there remains a significant gap in semantic reasoning accuracy between diffusion generative models and discriminative models \cite{yuRepresentationAlignmentGeneration2025}.
-Addressing this issue, DDP \cite{jiDDPDiffusionModel2023} replaced the traditional L2 loss in diffusion with cross-entropy loss and constructed a lightweight noise-to-prediction conditional diffusion-aware pipeline.
-Furthermore, Chen et al. \cite{chenGeneralistFrameworkPanoptic2023} achieved competitive results by introducing bit diffusion models in panoptic segmentation tasks, formulating label generation as a discrete data generation problem.
+Some research has begun to incorporate diffusion models into segmentation tasks.
+For example, Baranchuk et al.~\cite{baranchukLabelEfficientSemanticSegmentation2022} discovered that intermediate activations in the reverse diffusion process of image generation can effectively capture pixel-level semantic representations for semantic segmentation.
+Zhao et al.~\cite{zhaoUnleashingTexttoImageDiffusion2023} have discovered implicitly aligned image-text representations in pretrained diffusion models and explored their applications in semantic segmentation tasks.
+However, from the perspective of overall segmentation metrics, there remains a significant gap in semantic reasoning accuracy between diffusion generative models and discriminative models~\cite{yuRepresentationAlignmentGeneration2025}.
+Addressing this issue, DDP~\cite{jiDDPDiffusionModel2023} replaced the traditional L2 loss in diffusion with cross-entropy loss and constructed a lightweight noise-to-prediction conditional diffusion-aware pipeline.

+Similarly, in the remote sensing domain, diffusion models have demonstrated remarkable potential.
+In the context of remote sensing image generation, diffusion models have been successfully applied to high-fidelity remote sensing image synthesis under controllable conditions~\cite{khannaDiffusionSat2024}, continuous generation of global multi-resolution remote sensing imagery~\cite{ZhiMetaEarthGenerativeFoundation2025}, and cross-modal remote sensing image editing~\cite{liuText2Earth2025}.
+As for remote sensing image enhancement, Ref-Diff~\cite{dongBuildingBridges2024} and EDiffSR~\cite{xiaoEDiffSR2024} utilize ground object priors to explicitly guide the diffusion process, significantly improving the restoration quality of high-frequency details in super-resolution reconstruction.
+In summary, the successful application of diffusion models in the field of remote sensing stems from their powerful ability to learn high-frequency details, leading to superior performance over traditional methods in remote sensing image generation tasks.